-Some communities have put in place inclusionary zoning, which requires developers of market-rate housing to also include housing for people with low and moderate incomes in their housing developments.
+Planners can use developer requirements or incentives to promote the creation of livable communities (see also Creating Livable and Sustainable Communities).
+Such requirements and incentives can, for instance, increase affordable housing in new developments.
+Doing so allows people from a wider range of income levels to benefit from a community’s employment opportunities, education, and amenities.
+One example of this is inclusionary zoning, which requires developers of market-rate housing also to include housing affordable to people with low and moderate incomes.
 In some cases, communities allow developers to pay fees in lieu of building the affordable housing units on-site.
 These fees can then be used to build affordable housing elsewhere.
 Some argue that this can sometimes allow more units to be built because the cost of building housing off-site is lower.
-But fees paid may be too low, with developers paying less than they would on-site.
+However, if fees are too low, developers pay less than they would on-site.
 In addition, the housing may not be in the same community as the market-rate development.
-This can perpetuate segregation.
-Planners also can create age-friendly communities.
-These communities are well-designed and livable.
-They promote health and sustain economic growth for residents of all ages and ability levels.
+This can reduce housing options in desirable communities, which limits choices for residents who need lower-cost options.
+It also perpetuates segregation by income, ability level, race, ethnicity, and other factors.

-Health in All Policies are another tool to improve population health.
+Health in All policies are another tool to improve population health.
 They embed health considerations into collaborative decision-making processes across a broad array of sectors, such as transportation and economic development.
 The goal is to ensure that policymakers understand the health, equity, and sustainability consequences of their policy options and decisions.

 EFFECTIVE PLANNING: Policy